Guaranteed 1st Year Students

 - Accept your guaranteed residence offer online

 The first step would be to log on to My Carleton using your MC1 username and password.
 Once logged in select Carleton Central and on the Main Menu, scroll down to Housing Services and click on Accept Residence Offer.

 - Read and accept the terms of the Residence Agreement

 Read the Residence Agreement and accept the terms online.
-The 2019 – 2020 Residence Agreement will be updated in the Summer of 2019.
+The 2019 – 2020 Residence Agreement can be viewed here.